|PREP TIME: 30 MIN||COOK TIME: 10 MIN||SERVES: 2|

 Garlic: 1 big clove

-- Cut the soft stems of the saag.
+- Cut and remove the soft stems of the saag.
 Chop the leafy greens into small pieces if you don’t like chewy leaves.

-- Wash three times properly and drain the water.
+- Wash the leaves three times thoroughly and drain the water.
 They feel sandy when washing.

-- Heat a pan in medium and add oil.
+- Heat a pan on medium and add oil.

 - Once the onion and garlic turn golden brown, add saag.

-- Mix it, add salt and cover the lid for a minute.
+- Stir, add salt and cover with the lid for about a minute.

-- Turn the stove off.
-Delicious Bethe Saag is ready to eat.
-I love them with a side of rice.
+- Delicious Bethe Saag is ready to eat.
+I love this recipe with a side of steamed rice and dal.